-Summary and Book Report of The Effective Executive: An executive – one who makes decisions that affect your business – must be effective, that is, he must do what it takes; this book teaches us to do that, by teaching us to learn how to watch our time and to organize it, to ask ourselves about what we contribute rather than what is wed to us, to nurture the energy in ourselves and in others by focusing on strengths rather than weaknesses, concentrating on priorities by trimming the past and having the courage – rather than the intelligence – to determine what they are, making effective decisions based on 5 basic principles, and to understand that every choice has alternatives.
+Summary of The Effective Executive: An executive – one who makes decisions that affect your business – must be effective, that is, he must do what it takes; this book teaches us to do that, by teaching us to learn how to watch our time and to organize it, to ask ourselves about what we contribute rather than what is wed to us, to nurture the energy in ourselves and in others by focusing on strengths rather than weaknesses, concentrating on priorities by trimming the past and having the courage – rather than the intelligence – to determine what they are, making effective decisions based on 5 basic principles, and to understand that every choice has alternatives.

 By Peter F. Drucker, 160 pages, 1967 (first edition), 2002 (second revised edition).

 Book chronicle and summary of The Effective Executive:

 The Effective Executive is written by Peter Drucker, renown management specialist and theorist and classic among classics.
 It is the very first book of his that I have read.
 The author begins by explaining to us that efficiency is the primary function of executives.
 Being efficient is simply doing what is necessary.
 Effective people are scarce in management positions, and it seems that there is no correlation between a person’s effectiveness and their intelligence, their imagination and their knowledge.
 These qualities are certainly essential resources, but only effectiveness converts them into results.